Enferlain/OpenAlpha_Evolve/README.md

 *   **Advanced Evaluation Sandboxing**: Implementing more robust, secure sandboxing (e.g., using Docker or `nsjail`) for code execution to handle potentially unsafe code and complex dependencies.
 *   **Sophisticated Fitness Metrics**: Beyond correctness and basic runtime, incorporating checks for code complexity (e.g., cyclomatic complexity), style (linting), resource usage (memory), and custom domain-specific metrics.
 *   **Reinforcement Learning for Prompt Strategy**: Implementing the `RLFineTunerAgent` to dynamically optimize prompt engineering strategies based on performance feedback.
-*   **Enhanced Monitoring & Visualization**: Developing tools (via `MonitoringAgent`) to visualize the evolutionary process, track fitness landscapes, and understand agent behavior (e.g., using a simple web dashboard or plots).
+*   **Enhanced Monitoring & Visualization**: Developing tools (via `MetricsLogger`) to visualize the evolutionary process, track fitness landscapes, and understand agent behavior (e.g., using a simple web dashboard or plots).
 *   **Broader LLM Support**: Adding easy integrations for other powerful LLMs (e.g., OpenAI models, Anthropic Claude).
 *   **Self-Correction & Reflection**: Enabling the agent to analyze its own failures more deeply (e.g., analyze error messages, identify patterns in failed tests) and refine its problem-solving approach.
 *   **Diverse Task Domains**: Applying OpenAlpha_Evolve to a wider range of problems in science, engineering, data analysis, and creative coding.